Canadian International School (Singapore): History

 In August 2001, CIS opened a new campus in Bukit Tinggi, Bukit Timah, and moved its grade 9-12 students there.
 Two years later, the grade 7-8 students were moved there, making the Toh Tuck campus a primary student-only campus.
 However, in August 2006, the grade 4-6 students moved to the Bukit Tinggi campus whilst the grade 9-12 students moved to a new campus in Kampong Bahru as the student population was growing.
 In 2002, the school was authorised by the International Baccalaureate (IB) to offer the Diploma Programme (DP).
 A year later, it was authorised to offer the Middle Years Programme (MYP).
-In May of 2005, it was authorised to offer the Primary Years Programme (PYP).
+In May 2005, it was authorised to offer the Primary Years Programme (PYP).

 In 2008, the SLA approved CIS' plans to reuse the former Tanjong Katong Girls' Secondary School campus at Tanjong Katong Road as a part of its Tanjong Katong Campus.
 When CIS took over the building, the school hall had " broken windows and a big hole in the roof... the requirement was to restore the hall to its original look and state" according to Angela Henderson, the school's principal.
 The damages were subsequently fixed and the school hall was refurbished with new flooring and a fresh coat of paint for the stage.
 The Tanjong Katong Campus closed in June 2023, and students transferred to the Lakeside campus in August 2023.

 On 21 March 2012, the Lakeside Campus of CIS was opened by then Education Minister S. Iswaran.
 Talks were made with other schools on sharing playing spaces.
 In January 2023, CIS opened the Toh Tuck Wing, a Kindergarten wing and sporting facility.